timothycdc/tchungblog/exampleSite/content/blog/a-seemingly-difficult-dfm-maths-question.md

 Knowing the shape is a circle, finding the largest value of  |z| is easy, as shown in Figure 3.

-Find the distance from origin to the centre of the circle (A), and add the radius of the circle to it (B).
+Find the distance from origin to the centre of the circle (A), and add the radius of the circle (B). to get |z|.

 This measured distance must pass through the centre of the circle because it contains the diameter, the longest possible chord/distance between two points on a circumference.
 The centre should have a cartesian y-coordinate of 4.5, as it is between 6 and 3, as shown in Fig 3.